SustainableUrbanSystemsLab/CP-Assessing-Solar-Potential-of-Buildings-Using-LiDAR-and-Footprint-Data/README.md

     import laspy
     ```

-3. To install python packages in Rhino 8 you can either install them from the Terminal or use the ```# r: %package name%``` notation
+2. To install Python packages in Rhino 8 you can either install them from the Terminal or use the ```# r: %package name%``` notation

    Using Terminal
       1. Open command prompt